-When fishing with lures at Docklands we would recommend soft plastics such as small paddle tails and curly tails.
+As the video above demonstrates lures are a great option here.
+We would recommend soft plastics such as small paddle tails and curly tails.
 Casting imitation style lures such as imitation crabs and yabbies works really well worked very slowly amongst the structures and shadows.
 Fishing with vibes and blades are also very good in this area, where you can accurately cast your lure of choice very close to structure and strike zone.

 When fishing with bait at Docklands we recommend using scrub worms, yabbies and live maggots for targeting bream.
 Pilchards, squid, whiting fillet and chicken are good options at Docklands for snapper, mulloway and other species.
 If your targeting large mulloway then using live mullet is another good option.

 There are many different fishing techniques on offer at Docklands depending on the species of fish your targeting.
 If you are targeting bream, pinkies, mullet or trevally then a light 7-foot spin rod is a great option.
-2-4 or 3-5 kilo with a 2500 size reel.
+1-3 or 2-4 kilo fishing rod coupled with a 1000-2500 size reel.
 This will allow you to accurately get your plastics or blades in the right strick zone were fishing a residing.
 If you’re bait fishing then we encourage you to experiment with a float to avoid snags and a light leader.

 Then there is the other extreme targeting large and powerful species such as mulloway, kingfish and snapper.
 We would recommend a heavier rod, a larger reel.
 Maybe starting with a snapper outfit.
 7-foot rod with a 4000 size reel spooled with 12-20 pound monofilament lines.
 Then work your way up the scale as your target big kingies and mulloway.
 There are so many options so don’t be afraid to experiment with what works for you.